The author and curator of this blog is William Hiltz, the founder of Hiltz & Associates and Hiltz Digital Forensics.

 The Seller had agreed to work in the practice for 8 months after closing.

-The Plaintiff produced over 8,000 pages of PDF documents to support its claim for damages; comprised of detailed audit and scheduling reports.
+The Plaintiff produced over 8,000 pages of PDF documents to support its claim for damages; comprised of detailed software audit logs and patient scheduling reports.

-To find the needles in the haystack, I transformed the Plaintiff’s PDF documents into a database for auditing purposes. (which was over 100,000 records)
+To find the ‘needle in the haystack’, I transformed the Plaintiff’s PDF documents into a database for auditing purposes. (resulting in over 100,000 records)

-I compared the date and time stamp for each of the 800+ record deletions against various email and text message times, to clearly demonstrate that the Seller could not have performed the record deletions.
+I compared the date and time stamps for each of the 800+ record deletions against email, appointment, text message and geolocation data to develop a timeline of events that clearly demonstrated the Seller could not have performed the record deletions.

-The conclusion that someone else used the Defendant’s user ID to perform the record deletions.
+The only conclusion was that someone else in the practice had used the Defendant’s user ID to perform the record deletions.

 Two weeks before trial, the Plaintiff withdrew its claim and agreed to compensate the Seller for legal fees and damages.